 Distribution area: Southern Europe, North Africa

-Color of the ant: glossy black
+Colour of the ant: shiny black

 Difficulty level: 2.5/5

-Temperature : 20 to 26 degrees
+Temperature: 20 to 26 degrees

 Optimal temperature: 23-25 degrees

-humidity nest: 50 to 70%
+Humidity of the nest: 50 to 70%

-humidity outside world: 30 to 50%
+Humidity of the outside world: 30 to 50%

-Winter dormancy: November-February at +- 15 degrees
+Winter rest: November-February at +- 15 degrees

 Growth rate: 3/5